dreina99/UL-Thread-Library/REPORT.md

 #### *test_preempt_stop.c*

 Tests `preempt_stop()` over the execution various of threads using `delay()` to control the order of execution.
+We included `private.h` for testing purposes, normally user code would not be able to stop preemption.
 The sequence of this tester is as follows:

 1. `thread1` enqueues `thread2`, calls `preempt_stop()`, then enters a delay of 5 seconds.
 2. Since we restored action and timer configurations, preemption will not call our custom signal handler.